Last Updated on June 28, 2022 by Forest Master

 In fact, the Forest Master model has been given top spots in highly accredited forestry review sites such as bestreviewer.co.uk and upgardener.co.uk.
 But this isn’t just a post for us to boast about how good our own product is (even though we know it is) so we’ll compare it against a few other models for you to make up your own mind.

 |Name and Model||Forest Master FM6DD Compact Shredder||Bosch AXT 25 TC||T-Mech 15HP Petrol Wood Chipper 420cc|

-You can see for yourself, it’s hard to argue that there is the most cost-effective wood chipper available on the market.
+You can see for yourself, that it’s hard to argue that there is the most cost-effective wood chipper available on the market.
 Ready to purchase yours?
-Head over to Forest-Master.com to pick up for FM6DD now.
+Head over to Forest-Master.com to pick up the FM6DD now.

 If you’d like to learn about how to look after your machine for years and years to come after your purchase, check out our blog post on how to maintain a petrol wood chipper.

 Better yet, what if I told you your petrol wood chipper could also mulch and shred?
 Forest Master’s new FM6DD-Mul can do just that – incredible right?
 Offering a 3-in-1 solution to all of your gardening, composting, and mulching needs.
 Compact, portable, and robust – are three words I’d use to describe this beauty.

 Capable of taking all wet and dry garden matter, it is the ultimate tool in any arsenal.
 You can rotate the drum to match your need!
 Mulching a hard material – rotate the chute vertical.
 Shredding softer materials – make the chute less steep.
 It’s that easy.
 Visit Forest-Master.com to find out more.

 Want to know some suggestions on what you can put through your chipper, click here for a guide on just that.
 Likewise, ever wondered if you can mulch wood?
 We get asked that a lot, click here to find out more.